anshulfr/weatherApp/README.md

 ## Usage

-Enter the name of a city or a ZIP code in the search box and click "Search".
+Enter the name of a city in the search box and click "Search".
 The app will display the current weather data for that location.

 ## Technologies Used